The Children’s Garden, Dubai Investments Park, Al Barsha 2

 Key features, however, include:

 A multi-lingual curriculum.

-The Children’s Garden schools in Jumeira and Al Barsha offer English, French and Arabic whilst the Green Community school offers English, German, French and Arabic.
-All children are taught in English.
-Pre-K, KG 1 and 2 children are taught English and German at the Green Community, and French and English at the Al Barsha and Jumeirah schools, with equal emphasis given to both.
+As above, The Children’s Garden school in Al Barsha offer English, French and Arabic whilst the Green Community school offers English, German, French and Arabic.
+All nursery children, in all settings, are taught in English.
+From Pre-K, to KG2, children are taught English and German at the Green Community, and English, Franch and Arabic at the Al Barsha and Jumeirah schools.
+The “homeroom” language is the core language of instruction, with the secondary language taught five hours per week.
 Critically, Arabic is also delivered as a second language.
 There is a particularly inspiring rationale on the web site for why Arabic is so important – and building the blocks of all languages at such an early age is a very special, and impressive feature of the Taaleem approach.

 A guaranteed place at any Taaleem school

 For all children who complete the full year in KG 2, Taaleem offers a guaranteed and very broad choice of schools for later all-through provision.
 In practice this is likely to mean children at TCG Green Community pre-school graduating to Taaleem’s International Baccalaureate founded Greenfield Community School (GCS).
 For children in Al Barsha, the obvious through-school will be the Dubai British School Jumeira Park (DBSJP).
 For children at the Jumeirah Children’s Garden, seamless transition to Taaleem’s Jumeirah Baccalaureate School (JBS) is guaranteed.
 Popular with Arab girls is the Al Mizhar American Academy.